Launching a Low-Code Practice: What you Need to Know, Pt. 2

 Direct data monetization has several drawbacks:

-So maybe you earned an extra couple of bucks in the short term, but your overall market position is weakened by this data "leak".
-In plain English: you won the battle, but you're losing the war.
+So maybe you earned a little extra in the short term, but this data "leak" weakens your overall market position.
+In plain English, you won the battle, but you're losing the war.

 Indirect or internal data monetization focuses on turning available data into insights and then using those insights to improve a company's performance.
 It requires creativity and business thinking, but the payoff can be immense.